Do you remember your first dance? Junior Assembly Cotillion students have for more than 75 years.

 And last but not least, two special father-daughter and mother-son events make grownups proud and maybe just a little teary-eyed as they cherish every minute of dancing with their child.

-For over 70 years, we’ve led our tween and teen students through social, manners and contemporary etiquette training over a four-year, integrated program where each year builds on the last.
+For 76 years, we’ve led our tween and teen students through social, manners and contemporary etiquette training over a four-year, integrated program where each year builds on the last.
 Generations of families tell us that our fun, inclusive ballroom dancing events build confidence, poise, maturity and better decision-making skills in their children.

 “As a mother of eight children, I’m grateful that Junior Assembly Cotillion provides a safe form of weekend entertainment and socialization for my children.
 The biggest benefit is that they are learning to dance, interact socially, use simple manners, and engage in charitable giving.”